 There is no requirement that a procurement must be competed whenever possible before it can be accepted on a sole source basis for a tribally-owned or ANC-owned concerns.
 However, a procurement may not be removed from competition to award it to a tribally-owned or ANC-owned concern on a sole source basis.

-Tribal entities are allowed a unique relationship when applying for and performing 8a government contracts.
+When it comes to Native American sole source contracts, tribal entities are allowed a unique relationship when meeting 8a Native American requirements and performing 8a government contracts.
 Due to the lack of resources, the tribal governments are allowed special rules in the SBA 8a program.
-Native American tribes are sometimes referred to as “super 8a firms.”
+Native American contracting tribes are sometimes referred to as “super 8a firms.”
 Some of the unique rules in tribal or native government contracting include:

 - The profits generated by these Native corporations provide economic benefits to tribal communities, sometimes numbering in the thousands.